xopto/pyxopto/docs/source/mcvox/trace.rst

 launched photon packets and :python:`maxlen` is the maximum length of the trace that is set through the constructor parameter :python:`maxlen`.
-The actual number of trace entries for each photon packet can be obtained from :py:attr:`~xopto.mcbase.mctrace.Trace.n` property, which is a numpy vector of length :python:`num_packets`.
+The actual number of trace entries for each photon packet can be obtained from the :py:attr:`~xopto.mcbase.mctrace.Trace.n` property, which is a numpy vector of length :python:`num_packets`.
 .